ivanadokic/book-reviews/README.md

 -Application should have at least 3 AJAX calls, covering at least 2 of Create, Read, Update, and Delete (CRUD).

 -Client-side JavaScript code must use fetch with the appropriate HTTP verb, and your Rails API should use RESTful conventions.

+### JavaScript
+Use classes and functions to organize code into reusable pieces.
+Translate JSON responses into JavaScript model objects using ES6 class or constructor function syntax.
+Use ES6 features when appropriate (e.g. arrow functions, let & const, rest and spread syntax).

+### Rails
+Follow Rails MVC and RESTful conventions.
+Well-named variables and methods
+Short, single-purpose methods